kubernetes-hy/kubernetes-hy.github.io/data/upcoming.md

 ## Soon ##

-- We're having an online workshop with Unity soon. - Details unknown.
+- We're having an online webinar with Unity 30th of March!
+Details in the [homepage](/)

 ## Later ##